 How have these needs been addressed in the past?
 How will these needs be addressed at this time?
 Has a relapse prevention plan or Personal Change Contract been completed?
-Is there a Qualified Approved Supervisor? (as defined in standard 5.710) Is there an Approved Community Support Person (as defined in standard 5.710) or COSA who has or is currently able to provide support to the client? (include any training or classes the person or group has completed) Are there documented provisions that have been granted to the client previously? (i.e. contact with children, access to internet, approved activities, etc.) verified internaliz beyond s ation of t on the inf solely clien reatment coormation ga e review provide a brief narrative regarding how the above information was gathered and self-report.
+Is there a Qualified Approved Supervisor? (as defined in standard 5.710) Is there an Approved Community Support Person (as defined in standard 5.710) or COSA who has or is currently able to provide support to the client? (include any training or classes the person or group has completed) Are there documented provisions that have been granted to the client previously? (i.e. contact with children, access to internet, approved activities, etc.) verified I internaliz beyond sation of too colely clien reatment co ormation ga review provide a brief narrative regarding how the above information was gathered and t self-report.
 Include information about how the client is able to demonstrate oncepts.
-Athered during the intake review the following recommendations are made regarding the SOMB Tre atment P rovider - sig gnature SOMB Treatment Provider - printed name Client - si gnature Client - printed name
+Athered during the intake review the following recommendations are made regarding the SOMB Tre atment P rovider - sig somb Treatment Provider - printed name Client - si gnature Client - printed name